mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 }
 ```

-It is possible to specify a custom validator function inside the configuration folder (`src`).
+Since version v3.5.0, it is possible to specify a custom validator function inside the configuration folder (`CONFIGURATION_FOLDER`).

 The file must be named `validator.js` and must export a function that will take as arguments the same as the default validator explained above.